MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 ## Geo-redundancy

 Event Hub offers a [Geo-disaster recovery](https://docs.microsoft.com/azure/event-hubs/event-hubs-geo-dr) solution.
-ADX doen't support `Alias` Event Hub namespaces.
-In order to implement recovery in your solution, create 2 Event Hub data connections for each of the namespaces (primary and secondary).
+ADX doesn't support `Alias` Event Hub namespaces.
+In order to implement recovery in your solution, create 2 Event Hub data connections, one for each of the namespaces (primary and secondary).
 ADX will listen to both of them.
-Note it is your responsibility to implement a failover in case of a disaster, from primary namespace to the secondary namespace.
+Note that it is your responsibility to implement a failover in case of a disaster, from primary namespace to the secondary namespace.

 ## Next steps